satie/kms/README.md

 ```

 ##### Jetty
+`TBD`
 ##### JBoss EAP
+`TBD`
 ### Encrypt Configuration Files
 ##### Java Property Files
 ##### Custom Bean Parser

 ### Data Encryption
 ##### Column Data
 Most applications at hCentive use Hibernate as the database persistence framework.
 Hibernate provides the  [UserType](https://docs.jboss.org/hibernate/orm/4.2/javadocs/org/hibernate/usertype/UserType.html) interface to implement user-defined types.
 The `hcentive-kms-provider` implements the `EncryptedStringType`, `EncryptedDoubleAsStringType` and `EncryptedBigDecimalAsStringType` classes to persist encrypted data.
-All these classes extended the `AbstractEncryptedAsStringType` abstract class.
+All these classes extend the `AbstractEncryptedAsStringType` abstract class.
 The class reads the encryption context from [ThreadLocal](https://docs.oracle.com/javase/7/docs/api/java/lang/ThreadLocal.html).
 Fields in Hibernate domain objects can be annotated as types of these classes to encrypt their values.

 The `AbstractEncryptedAsStringType` class overrides to `nullSafeSet` method to use the `KMSEncryptor` to encrypt the field value -
 ```java